-When you write a sales cover letter, you need to approach it as you would any client introduction letter.
+When you write a sales, you need to approach it as you would any client introduction letter.
 The hiring manager is your client and you're trying to convince the manager to bring you in for an interview.
 It sounds simple, but hiring managers expect a lot from a sales cover letter and you need to deliver if you want the interview and the job.
 These tips will help you write a cover letter that get attention.

 1. Start your sales cover letter with a strong introduction.